Updated 8 March 2023

 “In our country, Norway, women are also underrepresented as CEOs in banks.
 But that may be due to individual choices and not a result of discrimination”, adds Jannike Østervold, CEO at Cultura Bank, in Norway.

 Yet, we can also see a shift towards greater gender parity in some cases, which demonstrates that achieving this goal on a larger scale is certainly possible.
 Maria Flock Åhlander, CEO at Ekobanken explains that the board of this bank in Sweden is currently 50% women, 50 % men and the management team is also 50% women, 50% men.
-“Right now, we have a female CEO, a female deputy CEO (credit manager), a female CFO, a female head of the board, and a female head of customer department”, Åhlander continues.
+“Right now, we have a female CEO, a female deputy CEO (credit manager), a female CFO, a female Chair of the Board and a female Head of Customer department”, Åhlander continues.

 Financial ideas to empower women (and everyone else)